-Quartz countertops first came about in 1963 when it was invented by the Italian company Breton.
-Over 50 years later, all quartz worktops still come from the same source after the company licensed the Bretonstone technology to 52 companies all over the world.
-It soon became popular in Italy and Europe for decades but only made a splash in the U.S. in the 1990s.
+Quartz countertops first came on the market in 1963 via the Italian company Breton.
+Over 50 years later, all quartz worktops still come from the same source after the company licensed the Bretonstone technology to 52 companies worldwide.
+They have been popular in Europe for decades but only began to make a splash in the U.S. in the 1990s.

 - Quartz countertops have the gorgeous appearance of a natural material, but since they are manufactured, they are a lot more durable.
 Because they don’t have the natural weakness that is commonly associated with stone, they will last for a long time once they have been professionally installed in your home.

 - You can choose from a wide range of colors and unique natural looking variations when you opt for quartz.
 Due to the unique way that it is manufactured, it will have a luxurious appearance that looks natural and appealing.
 When you choose quartz that has a number of different colors in it, then it will easily match your kitchen, even if you change the color scheme of the room.

 - While granite and concrete are two other durable countertop options, quartz is generally a much better choice because it will not crack as easily.
 Homeowners who install quartz countertops don’t have to worry about heavy pots or pans chipping the counter.

 - One main problem with some countertops is that they are porous, so they will become easily stained.
 Choosing quartz not only ensures that your countertops always look amazing, but also that dangerous viruses or bacteria will not be able to grow in them.

 - Quartz countertops do not require the expensive and time-consuming upkeep that other countertops demand.
 Some countertops need to be resealed on a regular basis due to their porous surfaces; since quartz is not porous, homeowners do not have to worry about this task.